ZONGE-International/ZongeWebDev/content/Methods/GroundMethods/gravity.md

 ### Introduction

 A gravity survey consists of taking measurements of Earth’s gravitational field, which varies based on the density of the material below each measurement point on the surface.
 As the density of the material increases, so does the acceleration due to gravity at that location.
-Zonge produces the Complete Bouger Anomaly measurement for each station, by subtracting the theoretical gravity response from the observed with additional height corrections, and produces a density of the representative subsurface variations.
+Zonge produces the Complete Bouger Anomaly value for each station.
 A gravity survey may be designed as a grid, profiles, or sparsely populated stations across an area of interest using 1-2 people, a gravimeter, and a base station.

 ---